-Certain new accounting standards and interpretations have been published that are not mandatory for 31 March 2021 reporting periods.
+Certain new accounting standards and interpretations have been published that are not mandatory for 31 March 2023 reporting periods.
 The assessment of the impact of these new standards and interpretations is set out below.

 i.
-New standards, amendments and interpretations adopted by the company
+New standards, amendments and interpretations adopted by the company ii.
+New Standards and interpretations not yet adopted

-There are no other new FRSs or IFRIC interpretations that are effective for the first time for the financial year beginning on or after 1 April 2020 have had a material impact on the company.
+There are no other new FRSs or IFRIC interpretations that are effective for the first time for the financial year beginning on or after 1 April 2022 have had a material impact on the company.